uecode/qpush-bundle/README.md

 If you would like to remove the message in your service, you can do so by calling the `delete` method on your provider and passing it the message `id`.
-However, you must also stop the event propagation to avoid other serices (including the Queue Provider) from firing on that `MessageEvent`.
+However, you must also stop the event propagation to avoid other services (including the Provider service) from firing on that `MessageEvent`.

 ######Example